COVID-19 Testing Frequently Asked Questions (as of January 27, 2021)

 - Molecular tests: Also called the RT-PCR test or LAMP test, this test is highly accurate but might take up to a week to obtain the test result.
 This test checks for the presence of virus’s genetic material (RNA).
 Samples may be taken from the nose, throat or saliva.

-- Home test: On November 17, 2020, the FDA announced that for the first time, a home molecular COVID-19 test has been granted an emergency use authorization (EUA).
-As local availability details are pending and a prescription is required, you must contact a health care provider if interested.
+- Home test: On November 17, 2020, the FDA announced that for the first time, a home molecular COVID-19 test has been granted an emergency use authorization (EUA) and in December approved the test for public use.
+See below.

 How is the virus test sample obtained?